 For those individuals and organizations wanting to get started in the LinkedIn publishing world, one thing they must know right off the bat is that one or two posts will not do the trick.

 As with any form of marketing content creation view publishing on LinkedIn similar to an old steam engine pulling out of the train station.
 It starts slowly, but with time, it can really get moving.
 Translation: Have a set schedule of publishing, at least once per week, and stick with it.

 The following are some additional suggestions from von Rosen:

 - Write posts about influential people in your industry

-  - Have a catchy title, use attractive images, have keywords, and keep it brief—no more than 600 words
+- Have a catchy title, use attractive images, have keywords, and word count should be at least 600 words

 This final suggestion is very important.
 Just because a post has been published once does not mean it can’t be repackaged and repurposed.
 Add it to other social media sites and your own company website, and alter it enough (which is what repackaging and repurposing is all about) so that it can be reused again and again.

 If the content is good, valuable, well-written, repackaged, and repurposed, it will find more and more readers who will view you and your firm as thought leaders, which is the first step in making words lead to sales.